Emily Raboteau

-Emily Raboteau (born 1976) is an American fiction writer, essayist, and professor of creative writing at the City College of New York.
+Emily Raboteau (born 1976) is an American fiction writer and essayist.
+She is professor of creative writing at the City College of New York.

-Early life
+Early life and education

-Raboteau grew up in New Jersey, the daughter of Princeton University professor Albert J. Raboteau.
+Emily Raboteau was born in 1976, the daughter of Princeton University professor Albert J. Raboteau.
+She grew up in New Jersey.

 She received an undergraduate degree at Yale University and an MFA from New York University.
+She teaches at City College of New York.

 Career

-Raboteau graduated from New York University.
-She teaches at City College of New York.

-Her writing has been published in The Guardian, The New York Times, New York Review of Books, Oxford American, The Believer, Guernica, The Best American Short Stories, The Best American Nonrequired Reading, The Best American Mystery Stories and The Best African American Essays.
+Raboteau's writing has been published in The Guardian, The New York Times, New York Review of Books, Oxford American, The Believer, Guernica, The Best American Short Stories, The Best American Nonrequired Reading, The Best American Mystery and Suspense, and The Best African American Essays.